dry-rb/dry-struct/docsite/source/index.html.md

 user.age # => 21
 ```

+<sub>Note: An `optional` type means that the value can be nil, not the key in the hash can be skipped.</sub>

 ### Value

 :warning: `Dry::Struct::Value` is deprecated in 1.2.0.
 Structs are already meant to be immutable, freezing them doesn't add any value (no pun intended) beyond a bad example of defensive programming.